IvanC987/Sudoku_Solver/README.md

 This program has 5 main files. <br>
 1. sudoku_gui.py- <br>
-This is where the main program is at, consisting of the GUI along with the required functions needed to run this project
+This is where the main program is at, consisting of the GUI along with the required functions needed to run this project Run this file to start the Sudoku Program
 2. sudoku_solver.py- <br>
 This python file contains two methods using within the main file. "solve" and "valid_grid" The former solves a given sudoku_puzzle, return [[]] if it's invalid, while the latter returns a boolean value when